ZetaPhase/BetaGo/README.md

 Servers are located in `server/` in the repository.

-Right now, there are 3 server implementations in place.
+Right now, there are 2 server implementations in place.

-- A prototype Python base http server, using flat file storage (logic completed) inefficient - written by `xeliot`
+- A prototype Python base http server, using flat file storage (logic completed) inefficient prototype
-- A Python server built with Flask, using SQLite as a backend - written by `xeliot`
+- A Python server built with Flask, using SQLite as a backend
-- An ASP.NET Core server that uses LiteDB (MongoDB-like database) as a backend - written by `0xFireball`

 For now, we're still using the Python server, but plan to eventually replace it with flask server and sqlite for convenience and simplicity